TeV Gamma-Rays from the Low-Luminosity Active Galactic Nucleus NGC 4278: Implications for the Diffuse Neutrino Background: Discussion

-Assuming a $\Lambda$CDM universe with $\Omega_m=0.27$ and $\Omega_\Lambda=1-\Omega_m$, Figure~\ref{fig:diff_neu} presents the diffuse neutrino flux for three cases: (1) $\zeta=1/6$ (red solid curve), corresponding to a realistic situation in which the active state lasts for approximately one-sixth of the 1.6 yr LHAASO observation period \citep{LHAASO:2024qzv}; (2) $\zeta=0$ (green dashed curve), where only the quasi-quiet state contributes; and (3) $\zeta=1$ (gray dashed-dotted curve), an optimistic case in which the entire TeV-emitting phase occurs at the active state.
-These results indicate that the LLAGN lepto-hadronic wind scenario with $\zeta=1/6$ and $\zeta=0$ can account for a significant fraction of the PeV diffuse neutrino intensity, whereas the optimistic case with $\zeta=1$ is ruled out by upper limits at $\sim10$ PeV.
-Given $\tilde L_\nu\simeq10^{40.4}~\rm erg~s^{-1}$, the red curve in Figure \ref{fig:diff_neu} is consistent with the theoretical estimation for single-flavor neutrinos \citep[e.g.,][]{Murase:2014foa}

-where $\xi_z\sim0.5$ is the redshift correction factor \citep{Murase:2016gly,Yuan:2019ucv} for sources with the same redshift distribution as BL Lac objects.
+Assuming a $\Lambda$CDM universe with $\Omega_m=0.27$ and $\Omega_\Lambda=1-\Omega_m$, Figure~\ref{fig:diff_neu} presents the diffuse neutrino flux for three cases for $N_{\rm L,TeV}=1$: (1) $\zeta=1/6$ (red solid curve), corresponding to a realistic situation in which the active state lasts for approximately one-sixth of the 1.6 yr LHAASO observation period \citep{LHAASO:2024qzv}; (2) $\zeta=0$ (green dashed curve), where only the quasi-quiet state contributes; and (3) $\zeta=1$ (gray dashed-dotted curve), an optimistic case in which the entire TeV-emitting phase occurs at the active state. {The red area indicates the $1\sigma$ uncertainty for $\zeta=1/6$ case.} These results indicate that the LLAGN lepto-hadronic wind scenario with $\zeta=1/6$ and $\zeta=0$ can account for a significant fraction {($\sim30\%-100\%$)} of the PeV diffuse neutrino intensity, whereas the optimistic case with $\zeta=1$ is ruled out by upper limits at $\sim10$ PeV.
+Given $\tilde L_\nu\simeq10^{40.4}~\rm erg~s^{-1}$, the red curve in Figure \ref{fig:diff_neu} is consistent with the theoretical estimation for single-flavor neutrinos \citep[e.g.,][]{Murase:2014foa}\begin{linenomath} \end{linenomath} where $\xi_z\sim0.5$ is the redshift correction factor \citep{Murase:2016gly,Yuan:2019ucv} for sources with the same redshift distribution as BL Lac objects.